RecursiveError/liquid_crystal/readme.md

     let mut lcd_interface = Parallel::new(D4, D5, D6, D7, rs, en, en2);
     let mut lcd = LiquidCrystal::new(&mut interface, Bus4Bits, LCD16X2);
 ```
+(By default, the LCD implementation uses blocking delay,
+use the `async` method to create an LCD with async support, remember to enable async in the library features)

-(Not all interfaces support 8Bit communication, but all interfaces that support 8Bit can support 4Bitn)
+Not all interfaces support 8Bit communication, but all interfaces that support 8Bit can support 4Bit

 #### sending commands and text
 (this may change in the future, [see here](why-this-api) )